Have you opened the discussion topic of your Romanian salary renegotiation with your employer, yet?

 No, no kidding at all!
-If your employer plans to book this transfer of social contributions payment obligation as a saving for them, then you will have to bear the costs from your own gross salary.
+If your employer plans to book this transfer of social contributions payment obligation as a saving for them, then you will have to bear the costs from your current net salary.
 So, don’t wait anymore, and grab your chances of renegotiating your pay with your employer while you still can!

-Here are 4 important aspects you should consider when having this discussion with your manager:
+Here are 4 important aspects you should consider for your Romanian salary renegotiation with your manager:

 Explain to your manager how you expect your employer to show reliability and be a true partner in this journey together.
 If they want to show you they are a reliable partner in this relationship, then this is the moment to do it.
 This is a leadership lesson any manager or director of a company should know and apply correctly.
 Tell them how you expect they will be there for you to help and protect your well-deserved salary rights.
 Be rational and use facts as they are to back up your endeavor, and most of all, be patient.